Skip to Content

 Vegetarian White Bean Chili

-Chickpeas, cannellini beans, and navy beans add interest to this simple and fast Vegetarian White Bean Chili recipe.
+Chickpeas, Cannellini beans, and navy beans make up this simple and quick vegetarian white bean chili recipe.

 Vegetarian Chili Recipe